 The banquet server hiring process can be time-consuming and expensive for a lot of event planners and catering businesses.

 In fact, according to JobVite’s 2018 report on hiring, it takes an average of 30 days to hire someone in the accommodation and food services industry.
-And, data from Cornell University shows the average cost of replacing an employee is nearly $6,000.
+And, data from Walden University shows the average cost of replacing an employee is upwards of 200% of their salary.

 From creating job posts to managing interviews, if you aren’t using modern hiring solutions, hiring takes time and can be costly.